browserengineering/book/book/animations.md

     Time in render on average: 23ms

 That's about three times faster, almost fast enough to hit sixty frames per second.
-And on your computer, you'll likely see even more speedup than that, so perhaps your animations are already quite smooth.
+(And on your computer, you'll likely see even more speedup than I did, so for you it might already be fast enough.)
 But if we want to go faster yet, we'll need to reduce the total amount of work in raster and draw.

 ::: {.further}